Woman Property Intiatives

 Read more of the post “Mt Atkinson House”

-WPI’s six homes in Pakenham are now complete.
+WPI’s six home development in Melbourne’s south east is now complete.
 They look amazing!
 Surrounded by parkland, these homes were designed by Schored Projects and built by SJD Homes.
 They will accommodate six local families experiencing housing crises, many of whom are escaping family violence.
-Stage 4 Restrictions present big challenges for our Tenancy and Property Managers but … Read more
+Stage 4 Restrictions present big challenges for our Tenancy and … Read more

 Read more of the post “Six new homes complete in Melbourne’s south east”